Connect with others who understand.

 Disorders involving the jaw joint — also called the temporomandibular joint (TMJ) — are common in people with lupus.
 TMJ disorders can develop from long-term teeth grinding and clenching, which can wear away enamel and cause tooth sensitivity.

-Medications and conditions associated with lupus, such as Sjögren’s syndrome, can cause dry mouth from decreased saliva production.
-Dry mouth can increase the acid level in your mouth and damage tooth enamel.
+Medications and conditions associated with lupus, such as Sjögren’s disease, can cause dry mouth from decreased saliva production.
+Dry mouth can increase the acid level in your mouth and damage your teeth.

 A MyLupusTeam member who hasn’t taken methotrexate shared that they also experience tooth sensitivity: “I have these incidences with an upper and a bottom jaw tooth (always the same ones) that just hurt sometimes.
 It’s like they are even sensitive to touch.
 I know I’ve talked to other team members that have tooth pain due to lupus.”